paritytech/trie/README.md

 - `memory-db` crate, contains `MemoryDB`, an implementation of a `HashDB` using only in in-memory map.
 - `hash256-std-hasher` crate, an implementation of a `std::hash::Hasher` for 32-byte
    keys that have already been hashed.
-Useful for `MemoryDB`.
+Useful to build the backing `HashMap` for `MemoryDB`.

 There are also three crates used only for testing: